9/11 Anniversary Digital Learning Experience

+Join students and teachers from around the world to commemorate the 22nd anniversary of 9/11 by registering for the FREE 9/11 Anniversary Digital Learning Experience.
 View a film highlighting first-person accounts of the attacks and their aftermath and connect with Museum staff in real-time through an interactive live chat.
-The 30-minute program will be available on-demand beginning Friday, September 10, 2021.
+The 30-minute program will be available on demand beginning Monday, September 11, 2023.

-For more information, contact the Education Programs Staff at firstname.lastname@example.org.
+For more information, contact the Education Programs staff at: firstname.lastname@example.org.

 The program will be interpreted in American Sign Language and captioned.
 An audio description and Spanish subtitles will also be available.